-This project focuses on early childhood development.
-You have the chance to really be creative, using methods like songs and games to keep things fun and encourage children to learn.
+- You have the change to be creative, using methods like songs and games to keep things fun and encourage children to learn.

 Anyone aged 16 or over can join